elastic/terraform-okta-aws/README.md

 This repo contains a Terraform module for connecting a given AWS account with an Okta AWS app.
 A Terraform Module refers to a self-contained packages of Terraform configurations that are managed as a group.

 Okta's integration with Amazon Web Services (AWS) allows end users to authenticate to one or more AWS accounts and gain access to specific roles using single sign-on with SAML.
-For a detailed explanation of Okta SSO setup with AWS, see the [Okta SAMP 2.0 AWS Guide](https://saml-doc.okta.com/SAML_Docs/How-to-Configure-SAML-2.0-for-Amazon-Web-Service).
+For a detailed explanation of Okta SSO setup with AWS, see the [Okta SAML 2.0 AWS Guide](https://saml-doc.okta.com/SAML_Docs/How-to-Configure-SAML-2.0-for-Amazon-Web-Service).

 This module can be used to setup an account for both scenarios supported by Okta:
 * [*"Connect Okta to a single AWS account"*](https://saml-doc.okta.com/SAML_Docs/How-to-Configure-SAML-2.0-for-Amazon-Web-Service#scenarioA)